AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Afford2Act

 \subsection{Affordance-Guided Keypoint Representation}

-Our pipeline for extracting these keypoints proceeds in four stages, all fully automatic and requiring no manual annotation (See Fig.~\ref{fig:method_pipeline}).
+Our pipeline for extracting these keypoints proceeds in four stages, all fully automatic and requiring no manual annotation (see Fig.~\ref{fig:method_pipeline}).

-\textbf{Affordance Localization:} Given the first frame $I_1$ of a demonstration affordance prompt, we use One-Shot Open Affordance model ~\cite{li2024ooal} $f_{\text{aff}}$ to produce a heatmap: $H = f_{\text{aff}}(I_1, A) \in [0,1]^{H \times W}$.
-This heatmap indicates regions of the scene that likely correspond to the intended action.
-To focus only on the actionable surface, we apply a robust quantile threshold (along with mild smoothing) to obtain a binary mask: $M(x, y) = \mathbb{1}\big[ H(x, y) \geq \tau_q(H) \big]$.
+\textbf{Affordance Localization:} Given the first frame $I_1$ of a demonstration and an affordance prompt $A$, we use a pre-trained One-Shot Open Affordance model~\cite{li2024ooal} $f_{\text{aff}}$ to produce a heatmap: $H = f_{\text{aff}}(I_1, A) \in [0,1]^{H \times W}$.
+This heatmap indicates regions of the scene that correspond to the intended action.
+To focus only on the actionable surface, we apply a robust quantile threshold (along with mild smoothing) to obtain a binary mask: $M(x, y) = \mathbb{1}\big[ H(x, y) \geq \tau_q(H) \big]$, where $\tau_q(H)$ is the threshold value.
 This mask captures fine structures such as a knife blade or cup rim and robustly filters out clutter.
-Text-based prompts provide a strong semantic prior, allowing the same model to adapt affordance detection across novel tools or object categories with minimal (such as the examples in Fig.~\ref{fig:qualitative_one}).

-\textbf{Reference Keypoint Extraction:} On a reference frame (in our case, the first frame of the first demonstration), $I_1^r$, we compute dense feature maps using a Vision Transformer backbone (ViT/DINO)~\cite{oquab2024dinov}: $F_r = \phi(I^r_1) \in \mathbb{R}^{H \times W \times D}$.
-We then restrict attention to the ROI defined by the affordance mask $M$ and cluster the features within that region to obtain $N$ reference anchor points:
+\textbf{Reference Keypoint Extraction:} On a reference frame (the first frame of the first demonstration), $I_1^r$, we compute dense feature maps using a DINO backbone ($\phi$)~\cite{oquab2024dinov}: $F_r = \phi(I^r_1) \in \mathbb{R}^{H \times W \times D}$.
+We use DINO features because they provide a robust, part-sensitive similarity metric that enables more reliable cross-instance correspondence.
+We then restrict attention to the ROI~\footnote{ROI stands for Region of Interest, i.e., the cropped region of the affordance mask.} defined by the affordance mask $M$ and cluster the features within that region to obtain $K$ reference anchor points in a reference anchor set $\mathcal{A}_r$:

+where $\Omega(M)$ is the set of pixel coordinates covered by the mask $M$.
 This step is fully automatic and scales to new categories, in contrast to manual annotation-based approaches~\cite{levy2024p3poprescriptivepointpriors,liu2024moka}.

-\textbf{Cross-instance Correspondence:} Given a new demonstration, we extract features from its first frame, $F_t = \phi(I^t_1)$.
-From each keypoint, $(p_i^r, \mathbf{f}_i^r)$ in the reference anchor, $\mathcal{A}_r$, we compute a cosine similarity map restricted to the affordance ROI in the new frame:
+\textbf{Cross-instance Correspondence:} Given a new demonstration, we compute a dense feature map from its first frame, $F_t = \phi(I^t_1)$.
+For each reference anchor keypoint $(p_i^r, \mathbf{f}_i^r) \in \mathcal{A}_r$, we match it in the new frame by evaluating cosine similarity between the reference descriptor and the per-pixel features, restricted to the affordance ROI: